elcicd/el-CICD-docs/tutorial.md

     release-version: v1.1.0
 ```

-Check on GitHub in each demo project repository to see the deployment branch, `v1.1.0-<srcCommitHash>` was created.
+Check on GitHub in each demo project repository to see the Deployment Branch, `v1.1.0-<srcCommitHash>` was created.

 ### Rollback to Version 1.0